 “Gluten free” does not mean gluten free.
 Just because a company says something is safe, doesn’t mean it actually is.

-Here’s 5 companies who advertise themselves as gluten free, but should be avoided like the plague if you’re extremely sensitive.
+Here’s 5 companies who advertise themselves as gluten free, but should be avoided if you’re extremely sensitive.

 Don’t be fooled by their very carefully worded gluten statement.
 They are not lying to you, but all they do is formulate without gluten ingredients.
 They have no control over cross-contamination at any stage of the game.